matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 **3) Scaling**

 > Why do we scale the values?
-What if the features we use are
+What if the features we use are very different from each other?
+If one feature has values far higher than another feature, it can overpower it.

 - Standard Scaling:
 - Min/Max Scaling: